• Skip to main content

 Recipe Notes:

-• Calorie count is for 1 of 8 slices and is only to be used as a rough guide.
-Click here to learn how nutritional info is calculated on this website.
+• The calorie count is for 1 slice of 8 made using my easy vegan pie crust and does not include any toppings.
+Calorie count per serving if using my vegan gluten-free crust is roughly 349.
+Nutrition data is only to be used as a rough guide, click here to learn how nutrition data is determined on this website.

 Nutrition Info: